AdobeDocs/workfront.de-DE/help/quicksilver/reports-and-dashboards/reports/reporting-elements/share-filter-view-grouping.md

  </tbody>
 </table>

-Weitere Informationen zu den Informationen in dieser Tabelle finden Sie unter [Zugriffsanforderungen in der Dokumentation zu Workfront](/help/quicksilver/administration-and-setup/add-users/access-levels-and-object-permissions/access-level-requirements-in-documentation.md).
+Weitere Details zu den Informationen in dieser Tabelle finden Sie unter [Zugriffsanforderungen in der Dokumentation zu Workfront](/help/quicksilver/administration-and-setup/add-users/access-levels-and-object-permissions/access-level-requirements-in-documentation.md).

 +++

-## Filter, Ansichten oder Gruppierungen freigeben
+## Freigeben von Filtern, Ansichten oder Gruppierungen

 <!--(NOTE: when the beta filters/ groupings come out either consider splitting this in different kinds of FVGs or splitting this article in FVGs for showing sharing on each one of them??)-->